 Until your agency reaches this level of cohesion, it’s not wise to move forward with the selection phase of an ERP implementation.
 By rushing forward too quickly, you could set yourself up for disjointed conversations with vendors.

 Let’s look at an example of how misalignment can sabotage the ERP selection process:

 Let’s say the Chair of the county school board wants to implement a new time and attendance tracking system.
 She believes that teachers are spending too much time entering attendance records because their outdated system is difficult to use.
 She sees this as a minimal risk, high reward project that can be completed in the short term.

 However, the Vice Chair wants to implement an entirely new e-learning system for all schools in the county.

 Both ideas are perfectly fine and will make a positive impact in the long term but imagine how discussions with potential ERP vendors will go if these two stakeholders are not in alignment.

 Before you can evaluate any ERP system, you’ll need to map your future state processes.
 This means developing high-level process maps that vendors can reference when preparing their demos.

 As a public agency, you might find this task a little challenging.
-Process knowledge is often stored in the minds of your long-term employees who may feel it’s to their advantage to keep this knowledge to themselves, whether it be for job protection or pride.
+Process knowledge is often stored in the minds of your long-term employees who may feel it’s to their advantage to keep this knowledge to themselves.

-One way to lessen this resistance is to include these workers in the selection process.
-This increases information sharing and employee buy-in.
+One way to lessen this resistance is to include these workers in the selection process so they have a say in what the future state looks like.